ethanblomquist/AD-DNS/README.md

 <h2>A-Record Exercise</h2>
 <h4>A record: A type of DNS record that maps a domain name to the IP address of the computer hosting that domain.
 The "A" in "A record" stands for "address".</h4>
 <p>
 First we need to make both DC-1 and Client-1 are up and running on Azure, then we need to access both with RDP.
 Within the command prompt we can try to ping a random domain, i.e. "mainframe".
 It will tell us "Ping request could not find host mainframe.
 Please check the name and try again."
 The picture below shows what is going wrong.
-When Client-1 asks DC-1 for the IP Address for "mainframe", nothing happens bcause DC-1 has no records of "mainframe".
+When Client-1 asks DC-1 for the IP Address for "mainframe", nothing happens because DC-1 has no records of "mainframe".
 </p>
 <p>
 <img src=https://i.imgur.com/kJIjZAl.png/>